 I encourage women to think about the impact of fast fashion, the benefits of becoming less wasteful – and to start using more of what they already own.

-I went for 6-months without buying a single fashion or beauty item, which I then extended to 2-years!
+For 6-months, I didn’t buy a single fashion or beauty item, which I then extended to 2-years!
 I simply used what I already had – and got really creative with styling, and alterations.
 It was actually a lot easier and less stressful than I anticipated.
 The truth is most of us live within a life of excess.
 When we have too much stuff it’s hard to focus.
-Simplicity really is key and busy women can easily master a workable wardrobe that makes them feel super confident (yet sustainable).
+Simplicity here is key.
+A workable wardrobe is much easier to master and makes us feel super confident (yet sustainable).
 It really comes down to owning less stuff, wearing what we have more… and shopping for quality not quantity.

-For many years I was extremely frivolous and I amassed a ridiculous collection, 80% of it I never even wore more than once.
+For many years, I was extremely frivolous.
+I amassed a ridiculous collection – 80% of it I never even wore more than once.
 Some high ticket items costing £500+ never even made it out of the box (yes, you’ve probably guessed I’m talking about shoes).
-I have calculated a wasted amount of money in the double digit thousands.
+I have calculated a wasted amount of money in the double-digit thousands.
 What was I thinking?
 Wait… I wasn’t!
+The trick

-Since I started to edit my collection and stop buying for the sake of it my personal style reflects my lifestyle and personality.
+Since I started to edit my collection and stop buying for the sake of it, my personal style reflects my lifestyle and personality.
 Getting dressed is a doddle.
 When I originally wrote this blog back in 2018, I was already hitting the #30wears target for the majority of my edited collection.
 Fast forward to today (it’s 2021 now) and I have pushed that number up to 100 Wears, and I have never felt better!
 My energy and focus is on long-lasting quality and timeless style, that I can wear today and in 10-years

-Investing in new things is now a lot more straight forward too.
-I will only buy what I need, and invest in items that bring value to my life.
+Investing in new things is now a lot more straightforward.
+I only buy what I need, and invest in items that bring value to my life.
 Now, they must earn a spot in my wardrobe.

 Getting Into A Sustainable Mindset

 My sustainable approach to personal styling really evolved around when I challenged myself to be more resourceful.
-I decided to ignore the Instagram and fashion pack who post new outfits daily and start to embrace being known for being ‘seen in the same outfit’ – because it’s way more sustainable and demonstrates I have a conscience.
+I decided to ignore the Instagram fashion pack who post new outfits daily and start to embrace being known for being ‘seen in the same outfit’ – because it’s way more sustainable and demonstrates I have a concrete style – and a conscience.